-Julian Assange Has Slammed Obama Administration Over ‘Dramatic Response’ to WikiLeaks Revelations [Video]
+Julian Assange Slams Obama Administration Over ‘Dramatic Response’ To WikiLeaks Revelations [Video]

 “He doesn’t say, from the statements that I have read, that Russia was trying to influence the election for Donald Trump.”

-When Hannity asked Assange whether he felt that leaked DNC emails affected the outcome of the 2016 US presidential election, Julian said that it would be impossible to really know.
+When Hannity asked Assange whether he felt that leaked DNC emails affected the outcome of the 2016 U.S. presidential election, Julian said that it would be impossible to really know.

 “Who knows, it’s impossible to tell.
 But if it did, the accusation is that the true statements of Hillary Clinton and her campaign manager, John Podesta, and the DNC head Debbie Wasserman Schultz, their true statements is what changed the election.”

-Julian Assange had previously said in November that while WikiLeaks as a rule give no information about their sources, they will take a stand if untrue claims about their organization and work are made.
+Julian Assange had previously said in November that while WikiLeaks as a rule gives no information about their sources, they will take a stand if untrue claims about their organization and work are made.

 “Saying nothing leads to a vacuum into which false claims about our sources can be projected.
 We tolerate such claims until they are used to distract from the publication.”

-Sean Hannity has changed his mind about Julian Assange over the years and Variety describe how Hannity was once a vocal critic of WikiLeaks.
-In a satellite interview with Fox News in September, Sean told Julian that “Part of me, in the beginning, was conflicted about you.”
+Sean Hannity has changed his mind about Julian Assange over the years, and Variety describes how Hannity was once a vocal critic of WikiLeaks.

+In a satellite interview with Fox News in September, Sean told Julian, “Part of me, in the beginning, was conflicted about you.”

 However, in his last radio show interview with Julian Assange in December, Sean Hannity thanked Assange and said, “You’ve done us a favor.”

 [Featured Image by Kirsty Wigglesworth/AP Images]